5 Wisconsin Ski Hills to Beat the Crowds

 The benefits of having a ski hill as far north as Superior are clear: there’s often more snow and colder temperatures to keep the terrain and trails in tip-top shape.
-Mont du Lac is situated above the winding St. Louis River corridor and Jay Cook State Park, which means you’ll be treated to spectacular views from just about any angle.
+Mont du Lac Resort is situated above the winding St. Louis River corridor which means you’ll be treated to spectacular views from just about any angle.

-This resort was truly designed with the family in mind.
-With eight scenic runs and a 10-acre bowl area, Mont du Lac is a great place to show the kids the ropes without overwhelming them with overly-difficult runs or larger crowds.
+This resort was truly designed with families in mind.
+With eight scenic runs and a 10-acre bowl area, Mont du Lac is a great place to show the kids the ropes without overwhelming them with overly difficult runs or larger crowds.
 And with a tubing park with two lanes just for kids, your group can spend all day soaking up the winter fun.
 For the finale, share a warm and delicious meal from the Base Bar & Restaurant.

-For those looking to catch some air, head straight to the ever-popular terrain park.
-Tyrol has a storied history with snowboarders and the “terrain park scene,” specifically.
+For those looking to catch some air, head straight to one of Tyrol’s five popular terrain parks.
+Tyrol has a storied history with snowboarders and the terrain park scene.
 In fact, their massive half-pipe was the first in the Midwest at the time it was originally built, and their terrain parks have been providing adrenaline rushes ever since!
-If attempting daring stunts isn’t quite your style, keep your skis safely secured to the snow on one of the many more traditional runs.
+If attempting daring stunts isn’t quite your style, keep your skis on the snow on one of the many more traditional runs.

 Little Switzerland Ski Area near West Bend is the perfect place to learn to ski or brush up on the basics.
-Situated across 50 skiable acres, you’ll have plenty of space to get acclimated.
-The designated beginner area features a rope tow and recently added conveyor lift to get you back up the hill that much faster!
+Situated across 50 skiable acres, you and your crew will have plenty of space to get acclimated.
+The large beginner area features both a rope tow and conveyor lift to get you back up the hill that much faster.

 If your little ones aren’t sure where to start, Little Switzerland offers lessons and how-to programs that use terrain-based learning to make sure everyone is ready to shred.
 Once you and the family are feeling confident with your snow legs, you’ll have a blast exploring the other 18 runs spanning all difficulty levels.